Rickaym/manim-sideview/README.md

 + "Mobject" to "MObject" change extension-wide
 - Fontawesome CSS and JS files removed<br>
 + Complete rewrite of the readme file for less word content<br>
++ Extension now logs to an output channel called `Manim Sideview`

 #### 0.0.13